moby/moby/docs/installation/cloud/overview.md

 +++
 <![end-metadata]-->

-# Understand cloud install options and choose one
+# Choose how to install

 You can install Docker Engine on any cloud platform that runs an operating system (OS) that Docker supports.
 This includes many flavors and versions of Linux, along with Mac and Windows.